kiboschool/course-intro-to-data-science/src/lessons/data-visualization.md

 After this week, you will be able to:

-- Understand the basics and importance of data visualization.
+- Explain the basics and importance of data visualization.
-- Learn how to create basic plots.
+- Describe how to create basic plots.
-- Learn how to generate insights from data.
+- Demonstrate how to generate insights from data.
-- Understand how to communicate insight to stakeholders.
+- Outline how to communicate insight to stakeholders.